syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 <img src="Export-to-Excel_images/winui-datagrid-export-cell-value-based-on-column.png" alt="Customizing Cell Values based on Column name while Exporting to Excel in WinUI DataGrid" width="100%" Height="Auto"/>

-Here, `OrderID` column cells are customized while exporting.
+Here, the `OrderID` column cells are customized while exporting.

 ## Exporting DetailsView

-By default, [DetailsViewDataGrid](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.DetailsViewDataGrid.html) will be exported to Excel.
-You can customize its exporting operation by using `DetailsViewExportHandler`.
+By default, the [DetailsViewDataGrid](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.DetailsViewDataGrid.html) will be exported to Excel.
+Customize its exporting operation by using the `DetailsViewExportHandler`.

 ### Excluding DetailsViewDataGrid while exporting

-You can exclude particular `DetailsViewDataGrid` while exporting, by using the `DetailsViewExportHandler` and [DataGridDetailsViewExcelExportOptions.Cancel](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.canceleventargs.cancel) .
+Exclude the particular `DetailsViewDataGrid` while exporting by using the `DetailsViewExportHandler` and [DataGridDetailsViewExcelExportOptions.Cancel](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.canceleventargs.cancel) .

 {% tabs %}
 {% highlight c# %}